Business Resource Center

 Five Thriving Business DistrictsThe Central Business District is located on the east side of Lake Forest and is over 100 hundred years and continues to thrive.
 It's approximate area includes all businesses along Western Avenue from Alden Lane to the north and Vine Avenue to the south, with Oakwood Avenue on the west side and McKinley Road on the East Side.
 It includes the Metra UP-N Lake Forest Station, City Hall, and many businesses including grocers, service-oriented businesses, offices, and boutique shops.
 Historic Market Square is in the Central Business District.
 Market Square was designed in 1917 by Howard Van Doren Shaw and is considered one of the original shopping centers and the most automobile-friendly place in America.
 The Central Business District is also home to the Deer Path Inn.

 Sunset Corners is located on the west side of Lake Forest on Waukegan Road.
 It is home to Sunset Foods, Sushi Kushi Toyo, True Value, and many other retail and service-oriented stores.

 Conway Park at Lake Forest is located on Route 60, just east of I-94.
-It is home to many international corporations such as Abbott, Chicago Bears, Conway Farms, Pfizer, Idex, Pactiv, Tenneco, Trustmark Insurance, and many other regional firms.
-In 2021, Conway Park will be home to a new hotel, The Forester, a Hyatt Place Hotel.
+It is home to many international corporations such as Abbott, Chicago Bears, Conway Farms, Pfizer, Pactiv, Trustmark Insurance, and many other regional firms.
+Conway Park is home to a hotel, The Forester, a Hyatt Place Hotel.